zhufuyi/sponge/assets/create-micro-project.md

 - To use redis as a cache, open the configuration file `configs/edusys.yml`, change the **cacheType** field value to redis, and fill in the **redis** configuration address and port.
 - By default, the flow limiting, fusion, link tracking, service registration and discovery functions are off, you can open the configuration file `configs/edusys.yml` to turn on the relevant functions, if you turn on the link tracking function, you need to fill in the jaeger configuration information, if you turn on the service registration and discovery function, you need to fill in one of the consul, etcd, nacos configuration information.
-- If a configuration field name is added or modified, execute the command `sponge config --server-dir=. /edusys` to update the corresponding go struct; you do not need to execute the update command to modify only the field values.
+- If a configuration field name is added or modified, execute the command `sponge config --server-dir=./edusys` to update the corresponding go struct; you do not need to execute the update command to modify only the field values.
 - Modify the error code and error message corresponding to the CRUD method, open `ingernal/ecode/teacher_rpc.go`, modify the variable **teacherNO** value (the value is unique), the return message description is modified according to your needs, the interface error messages for the teacher table operations are added here.

 <br>